 - Utilize methods and medicinal substances which minimize the risk of harmful side effects, using the least force necessary to diagnose and treat;

 - Avoid when possible the harmful suppression of symptoms; and

 - Acknowledge, respect, and work with individuals’ self-healing process.

 Naturopathic doctors educate their patients and encourage self-responsibility for health.
 They also recognize and employ the therapeutic potential of the doctor-patient relationship.

 Naturopathic doctors treat each patient by taking into account individual physical, mental, emotional, genetic, environmental, social, and other factors.
 Since total health also includes spiritual health, naturopathic doctors encourage individuals to pursue their personal spiritual development.

 Naturopathic doctors emphasize the prevention of disease by assessing risk factors, heredity and susceptibility to disease, and by making appropriate interventions in partnership with their patients to prevent illness.

 Canadian Association of Naturopathic Doctors – provides news and information about naturopathic medicine and a service to find naturopathic doctors across the country.
 ExploreYourHealth.ca – Innovative website will further educate Canadians about naturopathic medicine and NDs

 College of Naturopathic Physicians of British Columbia – the regulatory body that licenses naturopathic physicians in BC.

-North American Board of Naturopathic Examiners – to learn more about the licensing exams (NPLEX) that are required to become a licensed naturopathic physician.
+North American Board of Naturopathic Examiners – to learn more about the licensing exams (NPLEX) that are required to become a licensed naturopathic doctor.